yaikobzeray/dev-journal/activity_log.md

 Explored Flutter Navigator 2.0 for declarative routing.
 More complex than Navigator 1.0 but much more powerful.

 *Logged at 16:36 · Commit #5 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Friday, 27 December 2024 — Entry 1

+Learned about JavaScript's event loop, microtask queue, and macrotask queue.
+Explains a lot of async behaviour.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*